Early in my career, I searched for articles online on lessons from the corporate world, hoping to get some survival tips.

 Yet, people may not always be what they want to be.
 I have witnessed situations where superiors claim “I am the most open to feedback.
 I’d be the first person to admit I am wrong when I am!”.
 However, when another staff gave constructive feedback, the reaction was rather negative.

-Sometimes, your ‘data’ could unknowingly make someone senior look like they are not doing a good job.
+In many companies, data and facts from a junior person is much less valued than feelings and opinions of a senior person.
+There could be cases whereby your ‘data’ could unknowingly make someone senior look like they are not doing a good job.

 Ultimately, it depends on who you are giving the feedback to.
 The idealist in me would love to believe that all leaders are those who truly want to serve, nurture others and make a bigger impact to the organization.